coveo/plasma/packages/website/docs/Button.md

 When using a button to have users confirm the action to execute, use an active word to **clearly state the resulting action**.
 For instance, if users must confirm the deletion of a file, write "Delete" and "Cancel" rather than "Yes" and "No".

-# Order of buttons
+# Order of Buttons

-When using a group buttons, such as for the "Save" and "Cancel" actions, always put **the primary button to the right** and the secondary to the left of it.
+When using a group of related buttons, such as for the "Save" and "Cancel" actions, always put **the primary button to the right** and the secondary to the left of the primary button.

-In that situation, the primary button should always represent an action that moves users forward through their journey or represent the main action the user should take.
+In such case, the primary button must correspond to an action that moves the user forward through their journey or to the main action that the user should take.

-For example, when managing modification made to a configuration, order buttons as "Cancel" (secondary) then "Save" (primary) in the [Sticky footer](https://plasma.coveo.com/layout/StickyFooter).
+For example, in the [Sticky footer](https://plasma.coveo.com/layout/StickyFooter) of a page where the user edits a configuration, order buttons as follows: "Cancel" (secondary), then "Save" (primary).

-In a similar fashion, when creating new elements using a [Modal Wizard](https://plasma.coveo.com/layout/ModalWizard), navigation buttons must be ordered as "Previous" (secondary) then "Next" (primary) in the footer.
-When reaching the last step, the “Next” button must be replaced by a primary button appropriately labeling to indicate the resulting action, such as “Add filter” instead of only “Save”.
+Similarly, in the footer of a [modal wizard](https://plasma.coveo.com/layout/ModalWizard), navigation buttons must be ordered as follows: "Previous" (secondary), then "Next" (primary).
+At the last step, the “Next” button must be replaced with a primary button with a label indicating the resulting action.
+For example, an appropriate label would be “Add filter” rather than “Save”.

-For the [Page header](https://plasma.coveo.com/layout/PageHeader), make sure that the primary action always appear on the rightmost side of the screen and list all secondary actions to the left of it.
-Primary action, in page header, usually relates to the creation of new elements, while secondary actions are usually used to trigger troubleshooting or management actions, such as viewing activities.
+Buttons located in a [page header](https://plasma.coveo.com/layout/PageHeader) must also appear in the order described above.
+The primary action must appear on the rightmost side with the secondary actions to the left of this button.
+In a page header, the primary action usually relates to the creation of new elements, while secondary actions are usually used to trigger troubleshooting or management actions, such as activity review.

 # Variants